ARResearch-1/DiverseAR-Dataset/README.md

 <p align="center"><img width="407" alt="Examples of key characteristics of the virtual and real objects in the DiverseAR dataset." src="https://github.com/BiGuideCollection/DiverseAR-Dataset/blob/main/readme_image/DiverseAR.png"></p>
 <p align="center">Figure 1.
 Examples of key characteristics of the virtual and real objects in the DiverseAR dataset.</p>

-## Classification of AR Scene Complexity Levels
+## 3. <span id="3"> Classification of AR Scene Complexity Levels</span>
 To evaluate VLM performance under varying levels of AR scene complexity, we define three AR scene difficulty levels as follows:

-* **Easy**: Images with obvious virtual content, such as transparent or glowing overlays, or virtual objects with low rendering quality that are easily distinguishable from the real world.
++ **Easy**: Images with obvious virtual content, such as transparent or glowing overlays, or virtual objects with low rendering quality that are easily distinguishable from the real world.

-* **Medium**: Images with high-quality virtual content that exhibits inconsistencies with physical laws, such as floating or intersecting objects, or virtual objects with unrealistic attributes like informal size or placement relative to the real world.
++ **Medium**: Images with high-quality virtual content that exhibits inconsistencies with physical laws, such as floating or intersecting objects, or virtual objects with unrealistic attributes like informal size or placement relative to the real world.

-* **Hard**: Images with high-quality virtual content seamlessly integrated into the real-world environment, including proper shadows, realistic size and shape, and adherence to physical laws, making them more challenging to distinguish as virtual.
++ **Hard**: Images with high-quality virtual content seamlessly integrated into the real-world environment, including proper shadows, realistic size and shape, and adherence to physical laws, making them more challenging to distinguish as virtual.

 Labeled by an annotator with extensive expertise in AR, there are 91, 128, and 79 images in the easy, medium, and hard levels, respectively.

-## Dataset Structure
+## 4. <span id="4"> Hierarchical Structure of the Datasets</span>
 The dataset follows the hierarchical file structure shown below:
 ```
 DiverseAR_dataset